narasimhan-me/EngineO.ai/ARCHITECTURE.md

 - `AutomationModule`
   - Worker: `AutomationRulesProcessor` for evaluating rules based on store changes.
+  - Current: `AutomationService` as the suggestion engine for metadata (Automation Engine v0).
+  - Future: The Automation Engine framework (see `docs/AUTOMATION_ENGINE_SPEC.md`) provides the umbrella under which `AutomationRule` evaluation, `AutomationRun` logging, and multi-surface automation orchestration will be implemented.

 - `SocialModule`
   - Worker: `SocialPostingProcessor` for cross-posting to social platforms.